neilbags/DeX-DataExchange-Examples/README.md

 result = client.service.GetReferenceData(ReferenceDataCode="Gender")
 ```

 Now, lets get some real data.
 This fetches a list of up to 10,000 Clients, sorted by ClientID.
-PageSize, PageIndex, IsAscending and SortColumn are mandatory:
+PageSize, PageIndex, IsAscending and SortColumn are mandatory.

 ```python
 criteria = {'PageSize': 10000, 'PageIndex': 1,